-You hereby authorize the Company and the Company's representative to discuss with and obtain all relevant information from all personnel (professional or not) involved in the administration and operation of the Plan.
-You further authorize the Company and your Employer to disclose and discuss your participation in the Plan with their advisors.
-You also authorize the Company and your Employer to record such information and keep it in your employee file
+You hereby authorize the Company and the Company's representative to discuss with and obtain all relevant information from all personnel (professional or not) involved in the administration of the Plan.
+You further authorize the Company, your Employer and Merrill Lynch Bank & Trust Co., FSB (or any other stock plan service provider) to disclose and discuss your participation in the Plan with their advisors.
+You also authorize the Company and your Employer to record such information and keep it in your file.

 Securities Law Information.
-You are permitted to sell Shares acquired through the Plan through the designated broker appointed under the Plan, if any, provided that the resale of such Shares takes place outside of Canada through the facilities of a stock exchange on which the Shares are listed (e.g., the NASDAQ Global Select Market).
+You are permitted to sell Shares acquired through the Plan through the designated broker appointed under the Plan, if any, provided that the resale of such Shares takes place outside of Canada through the facilities of a stock exchange on which the Shares are listed (e.g., the Nasdaq Global Select Market).